 - Medications.
 Your doctor may prescribe medications to improve bladder function.
-These medications might help reduce the bladder contractions that give you the urge to urinate, lower urinary frequency, improve loss of bladder control, increase bladder storage or empty the bladder.
+These medications might help reduce the bladder contractions that give you the urge to urinate, lower urinary frequency, improve loss of bladder control, increase bladder storage or help to more fully empty the bladder.

 - Clean intermittent catheterization (CIC).
 In CIC, you or a health care professional inserts a thin tube through the urethra and into your bladder several times during the day to empty your bladder.

 - Continuous catheterization.
 A health care professional may insert a catheter through your urethra or abdominal wall and into your bladder to continuously empty your bladder.

-- Surgical intervention.
+- Surgery.
 Doctors trained in bladder management may perform bladder reconstructive surgery that may resolve or improve bladder symptoms.
 There are several different surgeries that could be performed, including creating an artificial sphincter, bypassing the bladder, increasing bladder size, and removing the weakened section of the sphincter.

 Bowel management options for people with neurogenic bowel include:

 - Medications.
 Your doctor may prescribe medications to manage timing and consistency of bowel movements.

 - Anal irrigation.
 Anal irrigation is a newer conservative bowel management therapy.
 Fluid is inserted through a catheter with an inflatable balloon to reduce constipation and assist in effective bowel movement and management.

-- Surgical intervention.
+- Surgery.
 Surgeons trained in bowel surgery may perform reconstructive surgery to resolve difficulties in bowel management.